 - Describe the development of competition in markets characterized by network externalities and other forms of consumer inertia (i.e. search costs and swicthing costs).

 - Discuss the unilateral and coordinated effects of horizontal mergers.

-- Discuss the potential exclusionary effect of exclusive dealing contracts.
+- Discuss the potential exclusionary effect of exclusive dealing contracts and of tying.